🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • View: Add a plant trio or window-side placement to connect with nature.

-11. Build Mood With Scent, Sound, And Tiny Rituals
+11. Build Mood With Scent, Sound, and Tiny Rituals

 Sensory Add-Ons